unboxedtype/light/README.md

   arrives;  after  that, the  actor  does  the pattern-matching  on  the message content.
 If the corresponding  pattern is found, the  body of the corresponding pattern handler  is executed.
 Unmatched messages may be skipped or bounced back.
+The "after" value specifies the message receiving deadline, i.e. for how long we wait for the message before giving up and continuing the execution.
 The operator "receive" can be nested.

 * **Optional Mutability**